 - Going a step further, withaferin A protects insulin-producing pancreatic cells from inflammatory damage – so you’ll have more insulin to steer the extra glucose away.

 4. Enhances Stamina

-The math is simple here.
-With more haemoglobin and red blood cells to go around, thanks to ashwagandha’s withanolides, your body will feel more and more at ease during intense physical activity.
+- The math is simple here.
+With more hemoglobin and red blood cells to go around, thanks to ashwagandha’s withanolides, your body will feel more and more at ease during intense physical activity.
 For the same effort, your body will be able to deliver more oxygen to your muscles, giving you better performance.

 5. Improves Sleep